PhantomPhixer/JNUC-2019/NonDEP.md

 1. *QuickAdd.pkg* This is created as per the organisations standards using the Jamf Recon app.
     * A separate *Jamf management account* is used in the demo, whilst not strictly necessary but comes in handy for later    scoping or reporting activities.

+2. Controlling script and LaunchDaemon.
+3. No Graphics!
+These are installed as a separate package.
+I could not reliably get the graphics to display when installed from this package so separated them out.